 Award-winning palliative care course for health care professionals.

-LEAP Core is an interprofessional course that focuses on the essential competencies to provide a palliative care approach.
-LEAP Core is taught by local experts who are experienced palliative care clinicians and educators.
+LEAP™ Core is an interprofessional course that focuses on the essential competencies to provide a palliative care approach.
+LEAP™ Core is taught by local experts who are experienced palliative care clinicians and educators.

-LEAP Core can be delivered online or in-person.
+LEAP™ Core can be delivered online, in-person, or by hybrid model.

 Who is it for?

-LEAP Core is ideal for any health care professional (e.g. physician, nurse, pharmacist, social worker) whose primary focus of work is not palliative care but who provides care for patients with life-threatening and progressive life-limiting illnesses.
+LEAP™ Core is ideal for any health care professional (e.g., physician, nurse, pharmacist, social worker) whose primary focus of work is not palliative care but who provides care for patients with life-threatening and progressive life-limiting illnesses.

-LEAP Core promotes teamwork, supports interprofessional collaboration, and fosters connections among providers in different agencies who work together (e.g. community-based family physicians, home care nurses, community pharmacists).
+LEAP™ Core promotes teamwork, supports interprofessional collaboration, and fosters connections among providers in different agencies who work together (e.g., community-based family physicians, home care nurses and community pharmacists).

 - Interprofessional approach